anupamw/MyBriefingsFeedService/HTTPS_SETUP_GUIDE.md

 ## Option 2: Using Cloudflare (Alternative - FREE)

+### Overview
+This option leverages Cloudflare's free tier to handle SSL termination completely outside of your infrastructure.
+You point your domain's DNS to Cloudflare's servers, which then proxy requests to your droplet while automatically providing SSL certificates, CDN caching, and DDoS protection.
+Your k3s cluster continues running HTTP internally, but users see HTTPS through Cloudflare's proxy.
+This is simpler because you don't need to manage certificates, install additional software, or modify your Kubernetes configuration - Cloudflare handles all the complexity.
+The trade-off is that you're dependent on Cloudflare's service, but you gain performance benefits through their global CDN and additional security features at no cost.

 ### Cloudflare Free Tier Benefits:
 - ✅ **Free SSL certificates** (automatic)
 - ✅ **Free CDN** (faster loading)